Mufti Mohammad Sayeed | |

 In January 1965, the National Conference merged into the Indian National Congress.
 Thus Sayeed became a member of Congress.

 In 1972, Sayeed became a cabinet minister and, the president of the state Congress unit.[10]
-[11] He joined the Rajiv Gandhi government in 1986 as Minister of Tourism.[11]
-In 1987, he quit the Congress party to join V. P. Singh's Jan Morcha, which led to his becoming the first Muslim Minister for Home Affairs in the Union Cabinet of India for one year, from 1989 to 1990.[12]
+[11] He joined the Rajiv Gandhi's government in 1986 as minister of Tourism.[11]
+In 1987, he quit the Congress party to join V. P. Singh's Jan Morcha, which led to him becoming the first Muslim minister for Home Affairs in the Union Cabinet of India for one year, from 1989 to 1990.[12]
 [13]

-Mohammad Sayeed participated in the 2002 assembly election and won 18 assembly seats for his Peoples Democratic Party.
-He went on to form a coalition government with the Indian National Congress, and was sworn in as the Chief Minister of Jammu and Kashmir for a term of three years.[14]
+Sayeed participated in the 2002 assembly election and won 18 assembly seats for his Peoples Democratic Party.
+He went on to form a coalition government with the Indian National Congress, and was sworn in as the chief minister of Jammu and Kashmir for a term of three years.[14]

-In 1989, within few days of taking office as the Union Minister for Home Affairs, his third daughter, Rubaiya, was kidnapped.[18]
+In 1989, within few days of taking office as the Union Minister for Home Affairs, his third daughter, Rubaiya, was kidnapped in 1989.[18]
 Under pressure, she was released from captivity.
 During his tenure as Home Minister of India the Exodus of Kashmiri Hindus took place.[19]
 [20] [21]

 On 24 December 2015, Sayeed was admitted to the AIIMS hospital in New Delhi.
 He suffered from neck pain and fever.
 His condition gradually deteriorated, and he was put on ventilator support.
 He died on 7 January 2016 due to multi-organ failure[22] [23] at about 7:30, according to provincial Education Minister and PDP Spokesman Nayeem Akhter.
 He was just five days short of his 80th birthday when he died.